ayanko/caphub-slides/preface/01_slide.md

 # Solution?

-!SLIDE bullets incremental
+!SLIDE

 # Separate deployment repo

 * It's not hard to create new repo
 * Deployment code completly isolated

-!SLIDE
+!SLIDE small

 # SOA

-Our apps are not trivial.
-Often project consists from several apps.
+Project consits of multiple applications

 * admin
+* billing
 * api
-* etc ...
+* ...

 !SLIDE
 # And

 Deployment rules are the same.

-!SLIDE transition=fade
+!SLIDE
 How to share deployment code?